 Furthermore, the sloped roof will have little, if any, impact on the views afforded to neighbors of adjacent buildings.
 Despite a nonconforming fourth story, the 42 foot high mansard roof will provide better visibility for neighbors in adjacent buildings than a 42 foot high three story building with flat surfaces and a flat roof, which would occupy more volume and air space.
 Thus, the record before this Board does not support the complaints that occupants of adjacent buildings will suffer decreased visibility as a result of granting the above variances.
-These findings by the Zoning Board were confirmed by the Court's dismissal of both Article 78 proceedings.

 The Applicant has also incorporated a side setback measuring approximately six feet wide and spanning over half the length of the boundary between the adjacent four-story building and the proposed building.
 This, in turn, will allow for better access to the proposed building and will generate a corridor of light, air and circulation between the Project and the adjacent building.
 This setback will minimize the impact of the Project on the light and air quality supplied to the existing courtyard on the adjacent property to the west of the Premises.
 Thus, the size and proximity of the proposed building compared to that of the adjacent property will be further mitigated by this additional planning and design considerations.
-These findings by the Zoning Board also were confirmed by the Court's dismissal of both Article 78 proceedings.

 With respect to the variance concerning floor area ratio, the proposed building will add a pleasant, modern building aesthetic that blends in consistently with the nearby streetscape while incorporating both retail and residential spaces into one of the Village's Business/Residential zoning district.
-Thus, the physical and environmental conditions of the Premises will have no negative effects on the surrounding properties or the greater community, as confirmed by the Court determinations in the previously noted Article 78 proceedings.
+Thus, the physical and environmental conditions of the Premises will have no negative effects on the surrounding properties or the greater community.